 Thus, when Charlie Munger asked Chet Holmes to take over advertising sales for one of his magazines, the database was 2,200 potential advertisers.
 Chet Holmes did a market analysis and found that 167 of them bought 95% of the ads in the 4 best-selling magazines in the industry.
 None of these advertisers were in the magazine Chet Holmes was in charge of; it was number 15 in the market.

 Focusing intently on these 167 dream buyers, Chet Holmes managed to get 30 of them to buy ads in the first year.
 This alone doubled the magazine’s advertising revenues.
 Sales were again doubled the following year, keeping these 30 advertisers, and bringing in another 30.
-And they were doubled again, for the third year in a row, when the rest of the 167 advertisers began buying advertisements.
+And they have doubled again, for the third year in a row, when the rest of the 167 advertisers began buying advertisements.
 This remarkable result came from intelligent targeting and then a tireless application of the concepts presented in The Ultimate Sales Machine, with pigheaded discipline and strong determination.

 That’s all it takes to jack up your sales.
 Chet Holmes also recommends partnering with affiliates, as Jay Abrahams – whom he quotes – recommends in Getting Everything You Can Out of All You’ve Got.